junkaizhang8/junkaizhang8/README.md

 # Hi there, 👋 I am Jun Kai!

 ## About Me
-- 🏫 I’m a third-year Computer Science student studying at University of Toronto Scarborough
+- 🏫 I’m a third-year Computer Science student studying at the University of Toronto Scarborough
-- 🌱 I’m passionate about software engineering and game development
+- 🌱 I’m passionate about software engineering, full-stack development, and game development
 - 📫 How to reach me: jkai.zhang@mail.utoronto.ca

 ## Languages and Tools